memike/LMS/README.md

-# Jubili
+# Accio

-Jubili web application made of AngularJS.
+Accio web application made of AngularJS.

 ## Prepare the workspace